galenframework/galen/README.md

 How does it work?
 ------------

+Galen Framework uses Selenium in order to open web browser and select the tested elements on page.
-It uses a special language to describe the layout of web page for different browser sizes.
+It has a special language to describe the layout of web page for different browser sizes.
+You just need to define your own tags for devices and sizes and then using the galen spec language write checks for each element on page.
+The best way to test the layout is to check location and dimensions of elements relatively to each other.
 Here is a small example of basic syntax.

 ```
 # Objects definition